AdobeDocs/campaign-classic.en/help/campaign-classic-home.md

 * **[Secure your Campaign instances](technotes/using/acc-config-updates.md)**<br/> Update to the latest builds to secure your Campaign platform

-* **[Update your Adobe Experience Cloud Triggers integration](integrations/using/configuring-adobe-io.md)**<br/> The legacy oAuth authentication service has reached end-of-life.
-Learn how to migrate to Adobe I/O.
+* **[Update your Adobe Experience Cloud Triggers integration](integrations/using/configuring-adobe-io.md)**<br/> The legacy oAuth authentication service has reached end-of-life: you need to migrate to Adobe I/O.

 [More updates](/help/rn/using/documentation-updates.md)